Phi Delta Theta: 20th century

 As war raged in Vietnam, Phis again served in the armed forces.
 With the emergence of new technology, a significant percentage opted to become fighter pilots.
 The Vietnam War saw a small dip in the Fraternity's membership; however, by 1972, the fraternity had 140 active chapters with over 128,000 initiates.
 An important change was made during the 1970s that gave more autonomy to chapters in terms of membership selection.
 An amendment was passed wherein the unanimous vote rule to allow a college man to become a pledge was changed to allow individual chapters to decide on their own which method best suited their respective chapters.
 In 1973, the fraternity celebrated its 125th anniversary.
 The special occasion was marked by the construction of the university gates at Miami University.
-To date, there are nine buildings on the campus that were either constructed by Phi Delta Theta or named after members.
+To date, nine buildings on the campus were either constructed by Phi Delta Theta or named after members.

 The 1980s saw the fraternity deal with issues such as hazing, rising insurance costs, and maintenance of individual chapter operations.
 The unofficial theme of the 1980 convention was "Eliminate Hazing."
-The decade was marked by an increase of lawsuits dealing with hazing and alcohol abuse among many fraternities.
+The decade was marked by an increase in lawsuits dealing with hazing and alcohol abuse among many fraternities.
 To deal with this issue, Phi Delta Theta instituted a comprehensive insurance policy to protect its chapters.
 During the 1980s, an important aspect of the fraternity was created: Leadership consultants.
 The consultants, who are recent college graduates, travel to assigned provinces and assist various chapters in many aspects of fraternity life and chapter operations.
 They also report the status of each visited chapter to the general headquarters.

-An important leadership change occurred in the beginning of the 1990s when Robert Biggs became the fourth executive vice president of the fraternity after Robert Miller stepped down.
+An important leadership change occurred at the beginning of the 1990s when Robert Biggs became the fourth executive vice president of the fraternity after Robert Miller stepped down.
 During the decade, Phi Delta Theta and many other fraternities experienced a decline in membership.
 The most important policy to be implemented by the fraternity during the decade was the decision made in 1997 to have all chapter facilities alcohol free by 2000.
-It was an initiative that was strongly pursued by the 1996–98 General Council.
+It was an initiative that was strongly pursued by the 1996–1998 General Council.
 The policy was in response to the growing insurance claims against the fraternity, 53% of which were alcohol-related, and a return to the core values of the organization.